 - 2 teaspoons creme de menthe liqueur (or 1 1/2 additional t. peppermint oil)

 To assemble to peppermint patties, take a small amount of mint filling – again, about the size of a large marble – and roll into a ball.

 Flatten the ball using your hands.

-Attach flat mint onto each cookie disk and place in fridge for about a half an hour to cool.
+Attach flat mint onto each cookie disk and place in the fridge for about a half an hour to cool.
 This will make dipping much easier.

 While cookie disks cool, place about an inch of water into a pan and choose a pan that will fit inside of the pan of water.
 Place on medium heat.
 Do not let even one little drop of water get into the top pan as it will be used for chocolate.
 Water and chocolate are NOT friends.
 In the top pan, pour in 2 bags (32 ounces) of semi sweet chocolate chips and stir in a dash of grated Parowax household wax.
 The wax will make the chocolate shiny.

-When chocolate is nearly melted, turn heat off.
+When chocolate is nearly melted, turn the heat off.
 Stir until fully melted.
 Place a cookie disk on a fork.
-Dip into chocolate to cover the bottom then spoon chocolate over top of cookie.
-Tap gently over pan to remove excess chocolate A thin layer of chocolate will be perfect.
+Dip into chocolate to cover the bottom then spoon chocolate over top of the cookie.
+Tap gently over the pan to remove excess chocolate A thin layer of chocolate will be perfect.

 Set each cookie back onto parchment until all cookies have been dipped.
-If you’d like to speed up the hardening of the chocolate, place cookies in fridge again until firm.
+If you’d like to speed up the hardening of the chocolate, place cookies in the fridge again until firm.

 Chocolate, minty goodness, cookie disks and pretty dollies.
 What’s not to celebrate?

 Ahhhh java warmth and minty coolness.
 Merry first day of Christmas.